The Thistle

 To my family’s memorials in Portsoy.

-The journey began in London, where I salvaged wooden lids from Argentine wine boxes in a restaurant basement, received my first gouges from my friend, the artist Piero Perini, and was gifted inks and brushes by my aunt Montse.
+The journey began in London, where I salvaged wooden lids from Argentine wine boxes in a restaurant basement.
+I received my first gouges from an artist friend, and was gifted sepia and brown inks along with brushes.
+It was then that I began working with wood for the first time in my life.

-The journey continued under Keith’s thoughtful guidance—throughout the Highlands, across the Isle of Skye, listening to the whispers of rivers and fairies in the woods, spending evenings with whisky and fiddle music in the local pub.
-He also introduced me to an artist who captures fleeting rays of sunlight as they break through the ever-elusive skies of Inverness.
+The journey continued under Keith’s thoughtful guidance—through the Highlands and across the Isle of Skye, listening to the whispers of rivers and fairies in the woods, spending evenings with whisky and fiddle music, and eventually riding all the way to Portsoy, where the graveyards were.

-As I bid farewell to this beloved land, I unexpectedly fell in love—with a man whose carnivorous plant blossomed for me on the morning I finally said goodbye.
+As I bid farewell to this beloved land, I unexpectedly fell in love—with a heartwarming man whose carnivorous plant blossomed for me on the morning I finally said goodbye.
+And so, from bark to flower to soil, I completed my dream of finding their graveyards, walking their land, and giving my ancestors their own return home.

 —Mx Watson